cmilius/ex11/README.txt

 The post will be shown on the poster's screen, as well as all other users who have logged in.
 If you are unhappy with your post, you can click the remove button and it will be removed from the posts feed.
 Any other user logged in can remove posts as well.
 Posts are stored in memory and are lost if the server is restarted.
+Posts are shown in order from most recent at top and oldest at the bottom always.

 3. When you want to logout, just click the logout button in the upper right corner, and you will be shown the login screen again.
 The user who logged out will also be removed